NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 #### Planner Providing Inputs and Not (Pose, Velocity, Acceleration) References
 In case you want to develop a motion planning algorithm that provides low-level inputs (e.g. generalized force inputs) to the ship instead of the standard 9-entry pose, velocity, acceleration reference format, you can specify a `PassThroughInputs` type of controller.
 This "controller" essentially lets the input references (which are now low-level inputs from your algorithm) go straight through, such that the controller is in practice disabled.
-An example of this is found in the `scenarios/simple_planning_example.yaml`.
+An example of this is found in the `scenarios/simple_planning_example.yaml`, where a rudder-propeller mapping with a specificed lever arm is used to map forces in x and y to include the yaw moment as well.

 The ship `plan` step will then entail that you use your wrapped `colav` system, that provide `references` that are low-level inputs.
 When these are passed to the `controller` object during the `forward` call, they will pass straight through and go into the ship model object.